fezu54/flutter-gitlab-ci-example/README.md

 # medium

-This repository is acts as an full blown code example for my Medium article <enter url when known>
+This repository acts as an full blown code example for my Medium article <enter url when known>

 ## Getting Started